Houston man reunited with family after six months stuck in Mexico

 This family's ordeal started in August 2022 when Avalos traveled from Houston to Cuidad Juarez in Mexico for what he believed would be an immigration interview required to achieve permanent residency.
 When he tried to return, he realized he was barred from re-entering the U.S.

 Avalos is a "Dreamer," or DACA recipient, who was supposed to be protected from deportation.
 He was brought by his parents to the U.S. when he was 1.
-He's lived in Houston his whole life, graduated from Bellaire High School, married a U.S. citizen and together were raising their son, Noah.
+He's lived in Houston his whole life, graduated from Bellaire High School and married a U.S. citizen.
+The couple has a young son named Noah.

 U.S. law banned him from re-entering the United States for 10 years because he left and returned with his mother once before as a child.